sada-kubsad/internet-outbound-microhack/README.md

 - You are now be able to login to all VMs using your specified credentials
 - End-to-end network connectivity has been verified from On-Premises to Azure

-Now that we have the base lab deployed, we can progress to the Private Link challenges!
+Now that we have the base lab deployed, we can progress to the MicroHack challenges!
 # Challenge 1: Forced tunneling

 In this challenge, you will configure forced tunneling in Contoso's Azure VNets, as initially suggested by the network team.